Tacoma Child Custody Lawyer

 In Washington child custody cases, there are two types of custody:

-- Legal custody.
-If a parent has legal custody, they can make decisions concerning their child's rights, such as the education they receive, the type of healthcare they have, etc.
+- Legal Custody.
+If a parent has legal custody, they can make decisions concerning their child's rights, such as the education they receive, the type of healthcare they have, etc. Legal custody involves making significant life decisions that impact a child's development and future.

 How Is Custody Determined in Tacoma?

 In the state of Washington, custody is decided based on the best interests of the child.
-In general, this means that the court will try to keep both parents involved in the child's life in some capacity, whether through shared custody or visitation, but sole custody may be granted to one parent if it's determined to be in the child's best interests.
+Generally, this means the court will try to keep both parents involved in the child's life in some capacity, whether through shared custody or visitation.
+However, sole custody may be granted to one parent if it's determined to be in the child's best interests.

 In Tacoma, WA, the family court will make a custody determination based on a number of factors, including: